neuefische/web-exercises/sessions/js-objects-and-arrays/objects/README.md

 # Objects

-In the exercises, the described variable is to be adjusted / added or the value of an object is to be changed / added.
-At the end perform tests to see if the tasks have been solved correctly.
+In this exercise, you will encounter the following tasks:

+- assign or add a variable to a value of an object,
+- the variable itself is an object and you need to adjust it.

+If you want to check whether you solved the tasks correctly, open the "Tests" tab of Codesandbox.

 The exact task can be found in the respective exercises.

-Please go to the index.js file to start the exercises.
+Please switch to the index.js file to start the exercises.
+You will find the exact tasks there.